-with that of forgiveness, or cleansing from sin.
-It is not the unregenerated heart, the sin-polluted life, the carnal mind, the heart which "is not subject to the law of God, neither indeed can be," that is given to God for service.
+THE act of consecration is twofold: First, the free, deliberate act of a person in giving, dedicating, his life wholly, unreservedly, to God forever; second, the act of God in receiving, possessing, controlling that life, and never withdrawing Himself unless separated from it by sin.
+It is therefore a most sacred, solemn, all-embracing covenant relationship that must at once comprehend every faculty and possibility of the soul.
+Consecration implies infinitely more than a passive yielding, a meek submission.
+It is a positive, deliberate act of the soul, guided by faith and aided by the Spirit's power, placing at God's disposal, setting over on His side, giving to Him without reserve, every faculty, every ability, every talent, every ambition, every purpose, every desire, every possession, to be used by carnal mind, the heart which "is not subject to the law of God, neither indeed can be," that is given to God for service.
 True, we must yield these to Him, but for cleansing rather than for service.
 These are not consecrated in the sense that we are here considering consecration.
 They are simply surrendered.
-We yield the unregenerate heart to Him, that we may receive a new heart; we give the sin-polluted life to Him, that it may be washed hy the precious blood of Jesus from every stain of sin, that we may receive a new life, even the life of God ministered through the Spirit.
+We yield the unregenerate heart to Him, that we may receive a new heart; we give the sin-polluted life to Him, that it may be washed by the precious blood of Jesus from every stain of sin, that we may receive a new life, even the life of God ministered through the Spirit.
 We yield the carnal mind to God, that it may be cast down and its dominion in the life broken, and that we may receive a new mind, even the mind of Jesus.
-This is conversion, this is regeneration; this is cleansing.
+This is conversion; this is regeneration;

+this is cleansing.

 Setting apart unto God this redeemed, cleansed, new life for service is included in consecration.
-Jesus did not say, "For their sakes I cleanse Myself," for cleansing implies former impurity, guilt of sin, and Jesus knew no sin, no impurity; therefore He needed no cleansing, and so could not say, "I cleanse Myself;" but He could and did say, "I sanctify Myself," that is, I set Myself apart unto My Father to do His will-I dedicate Myself unto Him who is the Holy One.
+Jesus did not say, "For their sakes I cleanse Myself," for cleansing implies former impurity, guilt of sin, and Jesus knew no sin, no impurity; therefore He needed no cleansing, and so could not say, "I cleanse Myself;" but He could and did say, "I sanctify Myself," that is, I set Myself apart unto My Father to do His will - I dedicate Myself unto Him who is the Holy One.
 "On their behalf I consecrate Myself, in order that they may become perfectly consecrated in truth."
-John 17: 19, Weymouth's translation.
+John 17:19, Weymouth's translation.